 - If it is safe to do so keep the heating ticking over at a low level to prevent frost damage

-- When making you or your representative make their regular visits here are some suggestions for things to check:
+When you or your representative make their regular visits here are some suggestions for things to check:

 - Gutters are kept clear and drains are not overflowing (try to visit when it is raining)